 Hedge accounting is applied to derivative transactions executed for ALM purposes, as necessary.
-Hedging instruments, hedged items, hedging policy and the method to assess the effectiveness of hedging are described in <Significant Accounting Policies for Preparing Consolidated Financial Statements>, 3.
+Hedging instruments, hedged items, hedging policy and hedging method to assess the effectiveness of the hedge are described in <Notes to Significant Accounting Policies for Preparing Consolidated Financial Statements>, 3.
 Accounting policies, (16) Hedge accounting.